crest-cassia/caravan/samples/SASample/README.md

 ## Analyzing

-After you run the simulations, you will find "ps_ids.txt" in addition to "runs.json" and "parameter_sets.json".
+After you run the simulations, you will find "ps_ids.txt" in addition to "dump.bin".
 "ps_ids.txt" has the list of PS IDs for each sample point.
 Since an identical PS can be generated, we need to map the input sample points to the PS IDs using this file.

 To analyze the results, run the following command: